Kim Kardashian Jokingly Blames Kanye West For Her First Gray Hair

 Since Ye’s surprising return to Twitter, he’s making headlines left and right, and some of the headlines have been super controversial (we’re looking at you slavery is a choice).
 According to a People report, Kim Kardashian will appear on Live With Kelly and Ryan on Friday, and during her interview, she told them that she found her first gray hair, which she blames on her sometimes erratic husband — all in jest of course.

-Ultimately, the tone of her comments about Yeezy remained positive, and 37-year-old mother of three told the hosts that busy, but he’s doing well and focusing on a couple albums he’s working on in Jackson Hole, Wyoming.
+Ultimately, the tone of her comments about Yeezy remained positive, and 37-year-old mother of three told the hosts that he’s busy, but he’s doing well and focusing on a couple albums he’s working on in Jackson Hole, Wyoming.

 If her recent Instagram stories are any indication, then it looks like she might have hopped a plane after recording her appearance on Live, and went to Wyoming to spend a bit of time reconnecting with her husband.
 The images included stunning nature views complete with mountains in the distance.
 Plus, one showed a table set with coffee for two.
 While she joined him there last week, it looks like she may have flown back to be with him after a whirlwind week of jet-setting.